SSWConsulting/SSW.People.Profiles/Tino-Liu/Tino-Liu.md

 quoteAuthor: "Jordan B. Peterson"
 ---

-Tino is a multitalented Software Engineer with more than 3 years of experience in web application development.
+Tino is a multifaceted Software Engineer boasting over three years of experience in web application development.

-As a professional developer with a degree from the US and extensive experience in the finance industry, Tino have successfully completed projects ranging from severance tax services to asset stress tests, wealth projections, and risk analyses.
-Utilizing technologies such as React, Next.js, Angular, and Highcharts, he is able to deliver reliable and innovative applications.
+Holding a degree from a prestigious US institution and having extensive experience in the finance industry, Tino has successfully spearheaded projects encompassing severance tax services, asset stress tests, wealth projections, and risk analyses.
+Proficient in cutting-edge technologies such as React, Next.js, Angular, and Highcharts, Tino consistently delivers robust and innovative applications.

-Tino's passion not only lies in technology but in people as well.
-He embraces cultural diversity and is a true team player with exceptional adaptability and accuracy.
+In addition to his technological prowess, Tino possesses a genuine passion for people.
+He enthusiastically embraces cultural diversity and serves as a true team player, demonstrating exceptional adaptability and precision in his work.